RiteshJha912/TaskifyV2-UserSpecific/README.md

 # Taskify-V2 Final
-### This is the version 2 of Taskify, the previous version i.e. Taskify V1 was utilizing the localstorage API of React to store the todos, whereas V2 is completely independent and utlilizes MongoDB to storage all the data.
+### This is the version 2 of Taskify, the previous version i.e. Taskify V1 was utilizing the localstorage API of React to store the todos, whereas V2 is completely independent and utlilizes MongoDB to store all the data.
 Built on MERN Stack !

 Use here : https://taskifyv2-final.onrender.com/